edgio-docs/edgio-docs/src/guides/v7/upgrading/upgrading.md

 {{ FULL_CLI_NAME }} deploy --environment=production
 ```

-Once it has successfully deployed, deploy your configuration the `default` environment:
+Once it has successfully deployed, run the following command to deploy your configuration to the `default` environment:

 ```bash
 {{ FULL_CLI_NAME }} deploy